gpappalardo/ADAPT-ABM-Tactical-Layer-CDRsectors3D/README.md

 # Credits

-The tactical part has been written by Christian Bongiorno.
+The code has been written by Christian Bongiorno.

 with main the contribution of: Salvatore Miccichè, Rosario Mantegna